 In some parts of the world, Divine Word Missionaries offer young people and adults access to vocational schools, encouraging the development of new agriculture and technical skills that help people provide for themselves.

 Skill-based education transforms people and their communities.
-By teaching people ways to farm or raise livestock, ways to access and use new technology, ways to create marketable goods, or ways to improve the chance of employment, Divine Word Missionaries empower those living in poverty to increase their wealth, health, and stability of life.
+By teaching people ways to farm or raise livestock, ways to access and use new technology, ways to create marketable goods or ways to improve the chance of employment, Divine Word Missionaries empower those living in poverty to increase their wealth, health and stability of life.

-Our mission is well known for the professional training center we operate for the local people.
+Our mission is well known around Ngondi for the professional training center we operate for the local people.
 It is also a spiritual center that seeks to bring the Divine Word closer to the community.
 Today the center can accommodate 30 people.
 We plan to expand once our various projects bring in enough revenue.

-A variety of training activities are already available, including workshops in a garage, a carpentry shop, and a livestock farm.
+A variety of training activities are already available, including workshops in a garage, a carpentry shop and a livestock farm.
 Most of the students who come for the training are unemployed.
-The training center benefits local farmers by teaching much-needed skills to improve and grow their livestock.
+The training center benefits local farmers by teaching skills to improve and grow their livestock.
 We organize a free monthly training program for cattle breeders and farmers.
 This program was the first step in proper training for the locals.
-The second step was to provide a much-needed veterinary laboratory in Ngondi.
-With a veterinary laboratory, important blood and urine tests could be run for the farm animals on the spot rather than be sent out of town where it could take weeks to learn the results

 All of these projects are aimed to improve the skills of the people in Ngondi.
+This is education in action.

 This type of education is part of what we call mission animation, living out Christ’s call to go and make disciples of all nations while teaching others about the missionary vocation and the realities of mission life.
-Because of our call to work in 80 countries around the world, many of our missionaries are fluent in several languages.
-They use their ability to communicate with different cultures to translate books, give homilies, and serve the people of their new home country as effectively as possible.
+Because of our call to work in 84 countries around the world, many of our missionaries are fluent in several languages.
+They use their ability to communicate with different cultures to translate books, give homilies and serve the people of their new home country as effectively as possible.

-Divine Word Missionaries produce many types of monthly print magazines, translate and publish books in new languages, run radio programs, and post regularly to social media.
+Divine Word Missionaries produce many types of monthly print magazines, translate and publish books in new languages, run radio programs and regularly post to social media.
 We use all avenues at our disposal to spread the Word through words with others.

 Even this website is part of the effort to educate and communicate about the life of Divine Word Missionaries.